Soda lime: Chemical components

 The primary components of soda lime include: calcium oxide (CaO) constituting approximately 75%, water (H_{2}O) accounting for around 20%, sodium hydroxide (NaOH) making up about 3%, and potassium hydroxide (KOH) present at approximately 0.1%.

-Anaesthesia
+Anesthesia

-During general anaesthesia, a patient's exhaled gases, containing carbon dioxide, pass through an anaesthesia machine's breathing circuit, containing a soda lime canister filled with soda lime granules.
+During general anesthesia, a patient's exhaled gases, containing carbon dioxide, pass through an anaesthesia machine's breathing circuit, containing a soda lime canister filled with soda lime granules.
 Medical-grade soda lime includes an indicating dye that changes color when it reaches its carbon dioxide absorption capacity.
 To ensure proper functioning, a carbon dioxide scrubber (or soda lime canister) should not be used if the indicating dye is activated.
 Standard anesthesia machines typically contain up to 2 kg of soda lime granules.

 Recent carbon dioxide absorbents have been developed to minimize the risk of toxic by-product formation resulting from the interaction between the absorbent and inhaled anesthetics, like halothane.
 Some absorbents, including those made from lithium hydroxide, are available for this purpose.